King County executive to name finalists for sheriff by next week

 Part of the rationale for switching sheriff to an appointed position was that it would allow the county to conduct a much broader search.
 When it was an elected position, candidates were limited to those already living in the area and, in practice, to those already working in the Sheriff’s Office.

-The county began the search for the permanent sheriff last fall, seeking someone with 10 years of law enforcement management experience and at least five years leading 300 or more employees, or “any equivalent combination of education, training, and experience.”
+The county is seeking someone with 10 years of law enforcement management experience and at least five years leading 300 or more employees, or “any equivalent combination of education, training, and experience.”

-Since then, applicants have been winnowed through two rounds of interviews, with a third round to come, Elia said.
+Applicants have been winnowed through two rounds of interviews, with a third round to come, Elia said.
 Candidates will soon go through “meet and greet” forums with employees, labor representatives and cities that contract with the Sheriff’s Office.
 Those events will be closed to the public.

 There will also be several community forums with finalists — open to the public — the week of April 18.
 Times and locations for those events will be announced next week, Elia said.